intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 * `How to accelerate a PyTorch Lightning application on training workloads through Intel® Extension for PyTorch* <Training/PyTorchLightning/accelerate_pytorch_lightning_training_ipex.html>`_
 * `How to accelerate a PyTorch Lightning application on training workloads through multiple instances <Training/PyTorchLightning/accelerate_pytorch_lightning_training_multi_instance.html>`_
+* `How to use the channels last memory format in your PyTorch Lightning application for training <Training/PyTorchLightning/pytorch_lightning_training_channels_last.html>`_

 .. toctree::
     :maxdepth: 1